bahrus/json-merge/README.md

 <my-grid grid-options="[[employeeGridData]]"></my-grid>
 ```

 If you are not using Polymer, you can attach an event handler to the xtal-insert-json for event "merged-prop-changed" and add some boilerplate code to do the same thing.
-However, xtal-insert-json, and xtal-merge-json provide some simpler ways of passing gthe data on.
+However, xtal-insert-json, and xtal-merge-json provide some simpler ways of passing the data on.

 If you are using a top-down framework, but don't want to write repetitive code over and over again, you can simply do this: